 When does the 5-year wait for Criminal Rehabilitation start?+

-The 5-year waiting period begins only after ALL sentence conditions have been completed — including the final day of probation or parole, any fines paid in full, and any other court-ordered conditions fulfilled.
+The 5-year period begins only after ALL sentence conditions have been completed, including the final day of probation or parole, any fines paid in full, and any other court-ordered conditions fulfilled.
 It does not start at the date of conviction or sentencing.
+So a fine left unpaid or a probation term still running can keep the clock from starting even if the offence is years old.

-Our AI-powered reports analyze your specific situation against IRPA sections and provide a detailed risk assessment and recommended pathway.
+Our detailed breakdowns explore your circumstances against IRPA sections and provide a complexity overview and potential pathway.

-Start by understanding your inadmissibility under IRPA — which tier, which pathways are open.
-Use our free screening tool anonymously in minutes.
+Start by understanding your inadmissibility under IRPA, which tier, which pathways are open.
+Use our free explorer tool anonymously in minutes.